DeepanshuSarawagi/Kubernetes/08-Networking/README.md

 We can perform name resolution by adding the hostname and IP address entry in the ```/etc/hosts``` file.
 This is a good solution for a small network.
 However, it becomes tedious to manage when the network grows.
 Hence, came the concept of DNS server.
 We can point our hosts to DNS server to perform any resolution or look up of hosts on other networks.
-To point a host to remote DNS sevrer, we just need to add the host entry in ```/etc/resolv.conf``` file.
+To point a host to remote DNS server, we just need to add the host entry in ```/etc/resolv.conf``` file.
 However, remember that the
 ```/etc/hosts``` file will always act as local DNS server.
 Name resolution will happen first here, if any host is not found,
 it would then forward to remote DNS server.